MCP server

 check_package_vulnerability

 Calls /v1/check and returns structured CVE and supply-chain data.
-Requires ATTESTD_API_KEY.
+Requires an API key (hosted: Authorization header; stdio: ATTESTD_API_KEY env).

 ArgumentDescription